proudmonkey/RESTApiResponseWrapper.Core/VMD.RESTApiResponseWrapper.Core/Readme.txt

-# VMD.RESTApiResponseWrapper.Core
+# VMD.RESTApiResponseWrapper.Core Version 2.x

 The VMD.RESTApiResponseWrapper.Core is a global exception handler and response wrapper for ASP.NET Core APIs.
 It uses a middleware to capture exceptions and to capture HTTP response to build a consistent response object for both successful and error requests.

 ## Prerequisite

-Install Newtonsog.Json package
+Install Newtonsoft.Json package

 ## Installing